-- a) Commercial use numbers are complete data compiled from outfitter monthly operating reports. - b) Noncommercial use numbers on weekends are data was compiled from: - County Parks on-river observations at Chili Bar, Meatgrinder rapid or Trouble Maker. -Saturdays 9:00 am to 12:30 pm - -Sundays 9:00 am to 12:30 pm - In 2007, boatable releases typically ended by 3:00 pm - American River Conservancy observations of launches prior to 9:00 am - c) Noncommercial use numbers on weekdays are data compiled from Hot Shot Imaging Data.
+- a) Commercial use numbers are complete data compiled from outfitter monthly operating reports. - b) Noncommercial use numbers data on weekends was compiled from: - 1 County Parks on-river observations at Chili Bar, Meatgrinder rapid or Trouble Maker. - -Saturdays 9:00 am to 12:30 pm - -Sundays 9:00 am to 12:30 pm - In 2009, boatable releases typically ended by 1:00 pm at Chili Bar - 2 American River Conservancy observations of launches prior to 9:00 am - c) Noncommercial use numbers on weekdays are data compiled from Hot Shot Imaging and Raft Photo data.